yWorks/yfiles-for-html-demos/demos/input/labelediting/README.md

 ## Thing to Try

 - Edit a selected label by pressing F2.
 If no label exists, a new one will be added.
-- Add an additional label to a selected graph item by pressing Shift+F2.
+- Add an additional label to a selected graph item by pressing Shift + F2.
-- Select multiple items (labels and/or label owners) and try to add or edit them by pressing Shift+F2 or F2, resp.
+- Select multiple items (labels and/or label owners) and try to add or edit them by pressing Shift + F2 or F2, resp.
 Note that by default, if both labels and other items are selected, editing a label is preferred.

 ## Editing Properties